-Chronic myelogenous leukemia (called CML or sometimes chronic myeloid leukemia) is a cancer that affects blood cells and bone marrow, where blood cells are made.
+Chronic myeloid leukemia (CML) is a rare cancer that affects blood cells and bone marrow.
+That’s the soft part inside the bone where blood cells are made.

-In the accelerated phase, the number of abnormal blood cells increases.
-You’re likely to have some of these symptoms:
+Accelerated phase.
+In this phase, the number of blood cells that don’t work right increases.
+You're more likely to notice some of these symptoms:

 - Night sweats